-It is hard to think of a party or festive gathering without wine being part of the proceedings, so you might be curious about the history of wine.
+What is the history of wine?
+Well it’s hard to think of a party or festive gathering without wine being part of the proceedings, so you might be curious about wine history.
 It is even known as the ‘elixir of happiness’ which is why people sometimes think it was born right when man was, but of course it wasn’t.
 So who came up with the idea of fermenting fruit in the first place?

 It might interest you to know the history of wine goes back to ancient Egypt, and that was 2500 BC.
 Wine might even have been used before that.
 According to the evidence found, wine goes back to the ancient civilizations in Egypt.